eclipse-embed-cdt/eclipse-plugins/plugins/org.eclipse.embedcdt.templates.stm/templates/README.txt

-The BlinkLed-NN-*.h files are pieces combined by the template engine to create the BlinkLed.h file.
+The led-NN-*.h files are pieces combined by the template engine to create the led.h file.